B2.2 Recall and demonstrate multiplication facts of 2, 5, and 10, and related division facts.

 • number lines;

-• number charts.
+• hundred charts.

 Models of all kinds can help students make connections and thus better understand what symbols represent in operations.
-Students need to work with representations that help them perceive relationships between multiplication and repeated addition, and between multiplication and division (students learning long division can also benefit from representations that help them to perceive long divisions as repeated subtractions or repeated additions).
-Understanding that arrays are a tool for multiplication or division develops with time and practice.
+Students need to work with representations that help them perceive relationships between multiplication and repeated addition, and between multiplication and division (students learning long division can also benefit from representations that help them to perceive long divisions as repeated subtraction or repeated addition).
+Understanding that arrays are a model for multiplication or division develops with time and practice.
 Once students can represent facts such as \(5\; \times \;6\) using arrays, they can use these to find the answer to \(50 \; \times \;6\), and so on.

 Representations of all kinds help students make connections between models, symbols and words.
 Below are different representations of the basic number fact \(2\; \times \;6\) .
 Each of the 5 representations is appropriate.